-- Demonstrate understanding of key theories and concepts, applying them to solve questions selected from the following topics: functions and their graphs, linear and quadratic equations, matrices, linear programming, and financial mathematics. - 2.
-Solve problems in Finite Mathematics by completing daily homework assignments in problem solving. - 3.
+- 1. Apply key theories and concepts to solve problems selected from functions and their graphs, linear and quadratic equations, matrices, linear programming, and financial mathematics. - 2.
+Solve real-world problems in Finite Mathematics by using skills acquired from application problems in textbook exercises. - 3.
 Solve problems using appropriate technology translating problem from one form to another, using various problem solving strategies. - 4.
-Think critically about Finite Mathematics by applying key theories, concepts, and methods of inquiry in Finite Mathematics to novel problems, to other disciplines, and to situations that require understanding rather than rote memory.
+Apply key theories, concepts, and methods of inquiry in finite Mathematics to novel problems, to other disciplines, and to situations that require understanding rather than rote memory.

-MA161A COLLEGE ALGEBRA/TECHNICAL MATHEMATICS (4)
+MA161A COLLEGE ALGEBRA & TRIGONOMETRY I (4)